-The Career Services Offices offers full-time, part-time, co-op and internship job postings, resume critiques, mock interviews, mentor program, employment and life skills assistance, and on-campus job fairs.
+The Career Services Office provides Career Counseling, including help in choosing a major and career, full-time, part-time, co-op and internship job postings, resume critiques, mock interviews, mentor program, employment and life skills assistance, and on-campus job fairs.

-In addition, as career counselors, we provide individual analysis in understanding and expressing yourself in career activities.
-We provide personality and interest inventories that assist in assessing and clarifying the best options for career achievement, focusing on your strengths in order to obtain a career/life balance.
+In addition, as career counselors, we provide the Myers Briggs Personality Assessment and Strong Interest Inventory for assistance in assessing and clarifying the best options for career achievement, focusing on your strengths in order to obtain a career/life balance.

 In short, our staff can help you discover your unique personal strengths and how you can use them to determine the best career suited to your personality and interests.